yukikitayama/music/music_composition_1.md

 To distinguish chord tones and non-chord tones, find the frequently appearing tones or pitches which appear on beat positions for chord-tones.
 Distinguish the feeling from the entire motif or phrase, for example, whether is major or minor.

+**Passing tones** are a type of non-chord tones, used to pass between chord tones.
+- A passing tone must be **between** two chord tones.
+- A passing tone must move in **stepwise** motion.
+- A passing tone must move in a **continuous** direction away from and to the next chord tone.

+There is **double passing tone** where there are two non-chord tones between chord tones instead of one non-chord tone.

+When passing tones are at strong beats, it's **accented passing tone**.

+**Neighbor tone** is also a type of non-chord tones.
+- A neighbor tone must be **between** two chord tones.
+- A neighbor tone must move in **stepwise** motion.
+- A neighbor tone must move in a **discontinuous** motion away from and immediately return to the same chord tone.

+The only difference between a passing tone and a neighbor tone is whether the motion is continuous or discontinuous.

+If a neighbor tone is place at strong beats, it's **accented neighbor tone**.